loop-payments/prisma-lint/README.md

 Alternatively, you can provide one or more explicit paths as CLI arguments.
 These can be globs, directories, or file paths.

-Run `yarn prisma-lint --help` for all options.
+Run `yarn prisma-lint --help` for more.

 ## Rules